Improved Oral Appliance Treatment For Sleep Apnea

 COST OF TREATMENT

 Our fee for stage one treatment, jaw protrusion with the improved telescopic appliance, is $1900.
-The cost for adding THDs to jaw protrusion appliances that were made to treat OSA and were found tolerable but ineffective during 2018 is $1200.
-To be eligable, patients must have an intact Herbst, Somnomed, EMA, or Oasys appliance, moderate or severe OSA while wearing the appliance, and the willingness to wear a home sleep testing device for three consecutive nights before and after adding the THD.
+The cost for adding THDs to jaw protrusion appliances that were made elsewhere to treat OSA and were found tolerable but ineffective during 2018 is $1200.
+To be eligable, patients must have an intact Herbst, Somnomed, EMA, or Oasys appliance, moderate or severe OSA while wearing the appliance, and the willingness to wear a home sleep testing device for three consecutive nights before and after adding the tongue holding device.